Downtown Fort Wayne Developments: Part 2

 While not a physical building, DORA, also known as Designated Outdoor Refreshment Area, is a boundary within Fort Wayne where patrons 21 and older can purchase alcoholic beverages from approved alcoholic beverage permittees and carry them outside.

-The DORA boundaries are marked with signs around downtown Fort Wayne, and cover areas from Promenade Park down Harrison Street down to Parkview Field.
+The DORA boundaries are marked with signs around downtown Fort Wayne, and cover areas from Promenade Park down Harrison Street to Parkview Field.
 Any open alcoholic beverage containers purchased within the DORA must remain within the boundaries.

 Recently, a new DORA district has been added at Electric Works, and anchor tenant Chapman’s Brewing Company is one of the participants.
 Beverages are sold in approved DORA cups, which can be consumed within the boundaries of the Electric Works campus.
 The boundaries include Swinney Avenue to the south, College Street to the west, Broadway to the east, and the railroad as the northern boundary.
 The sidewalks along the boundary streets are not included in the DORA.